KTCZ-FM: HD2

 "New Music" specialty channel found on the IHeartRadio online/mobile platform.

-In June 2014, following the flip of co-owned KQQL's HD2 channel, KTCZ-HD2 adopted their 1980s music format, branded as "Kool 1-0-80s."
+In June 2014, following the flip of co-owned KQQL's HD2 channel, KTCZ-FM-HD2 adopted their 1980s music format, branded as "Kool 1-0-80s."
 It later switched to the Educational Media Foundation's "Air 1" Christian rock format.
 At first, Air 1 was simulcast on FM translator W225AP at 92.9 FM in St. Paul.
 It later added two other translators, K221ES (92.1 FM) and K249ED (97.7 FM), both in Albertville.

 HD3

-On June 5, 2015, KTCZ-HD3 launched a classic hip hop format, branded as "Hot 102.5."
+On June 5, 2015, KTCZ-FM-HD3 launched a classic hip hop format, branded as "Hot 102.5."
 The HD3 subchannel feeds translator K273BH at 102.5 MHz.
 The format shifted to urban contemporary on February 12, 2018.

 Studio C

 Studio C is a room located at the radio station, with equipment used to record bands and singers, as well as chairs to accommodate a small audience.
 Many acts who come to the Twin Cities are invited to Studio C to play a few songs and have some brief fan interactions.

 From 1989 to 2018, KTCZ each holiday season would release an album, cassette tape and/or CD, known as the Cities 97 Sampler.
 Proceeds would benefit Minnesota charities.
 Most of the Cities 97 Sampler tracks were recorded in Studio C in front of a small audience, with the remaining tracks recorded live at local clubs in and around the Twin Cities.
 Some recordings that did not make the cut for the Cities 97 Sampler can be found on the KTCZ webpage.